SRJC Forward

 Solution(s)

-- Strengthen employer and career connections: Expand work-based learning, advising, and clear program sequences tied to careers.
+• Strengthen employer and career connections: Expand work-based learning, counseling supports, and clear program sequences tied to careers.